AI-KPI/DLBookNotes/readme.md

 </a>
 </p>

+## These notebooks translated into Ukrainian from the original repository [deepLearningBook-Notes](https://github.com/hadrienj/deepLearningBook-Notes)

 # Boost your data science skills.
 Learn linear algebra

 **The Deep Learning Book - Goodfellow, I., Bengio, Y., and Courville, A. (2016)**